1MuhammadFarhanAslam/Python/03_Machine Learning/Readme.md

 #### **Underfitting**

 - **Definition:**
-  When a model **is too simple** to capture the real patterns in the data.
+  When a model **is too simple** to capture the valuable or useful patterns in the data.

 - **Result:**
   - Poor performance both on training and testing data.